nnnzrnk/chats/README.md

 # Chats
 #### Is a chat application for mobile devices created using React Native.
 The application
-provides users with a chat interface and the ability to share images and their and their location.
+provides users a chat interface and the ability to share images and their location.